sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 Take some time to understand the various parts of the report

 <div class="alert alert-warning">
-Question Check out the results for genes `C4orf7` and `SULT1C3`.
+**Question:** Check out the results for genes `C4orf7` and `SULT1C3`.
 You should find that both have extreme fold-change values, but are not particularly significant.
 Why do you think this might be?

 </div>